alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Dec-21: Consider next-node-conditions for complicated number case and "else" case
 - 2023-Dec-21: Explore complex logic-group for complicated conditions (for future consideration)
+- 2023-Dec-21: Consider improvement on UI design for better UX